muzammilpasha2001/DigitalClock/README.md

-# This is a simple digital clock design using Verilog
+# This is a simple digital clock design project using Verilog